 Website analytics is an essential tool for businesses.
 For example, many companies use Google Analytics to see how their website ranking performance.

-One company might use this to see if people are visiting its site or not.
-Another company might use this to see if people are buying items online or not.
+One company might use this to see if people are visiting its site.
+Another company might use this to see if people buy items online.
 A company might use this to see which pages get the most traffic.
-Another company might use this to see if people are coming to its site from search engine queries or not.
+Another company might use this to see whether people are coming to its site from search engine queries.

 Using these tools, a business can determine what is happening with its customers and whether it is making money.

-If you don’t rank in the top 10 or even the top 100 of the search results for a particular keyword, it may seem like there is no point in continuing to optimise your content.
+If you don't rank in the top 10 or even the top 100 search results for a particular keyword, it may seem like there is no point in optimising your content.

 As mentioned earlier, tracking is a crucial part of any SEO campaign.
 If you can't track what's happening, you can't improve anything.

-It is straightforward to track your site’s keywords, backlinks, etc. But it is tough to track the results of your SEO efforts.
-If you cannot see what is going on, you will have difficulty figuring out how to improve things.
-That’s why you should learn how to use Google Webmaster tools.
+It is straightforward to track your site's keywords, backlinks, etc. However, it is tough to track the results of your SEO efforts.
+If you cannot see what is happening, you will have difficulty improving things.
+That's why you should learn how to use Google Webmaster tools.
 It is free and will help you understand how to use it better.